Jimbly/LD51-spacemine-defense/README.md

   X Do not allow supply links overlapping nodes, or nodes placed over links X Can select ents and see their status: current+max supply, value left on asteroids, etc
     X Also, scrap them
-* Factories should visually count up to 10 somehow
+X Factories should visually count up to 10 somehow, as well as show that they're out of, or have, supplies X Progress
-* Progress
-  * Show progress to completing the whole level, show time elapsed this should be a filling up bar, probably?
+  X Show progress to completing the whole level, show time elapsed, this should be a filling up bar, probably?
 * Next unit: other supply generator (cheap, cannot be tightly packed)?
 * Then: waves of enemies?
 Is this fun already, how much time is left? =)
 * Unit ideas: